ferru97/node-ipfs-monitor/README.md

 # IPFS Monitor
-A JavaScript base IPFS monitor tool used to monior the IPFS swarm and DHT
+A JavaScript based IPFS monitor tool used to monitor the IPFS swarm and DHT

 ### Requirements
 - **Node.js** JavaScript runtime